charliecalvert/CloudNotes/Assignments/AngularSolarStarterTests.md

   Renewables Suite
     ✓ proves we can run tests
     ✓ proves we can get renewableUtils name
-    ✓ proves we can get renewableUtils method called getNine ✓ proves we can get from renewableUtils a particular renewable object by index ✓ proves we can transform our json into a new array consisting only of years ✓ proves our array of years contains the expected data
+    ✓ proves we can get renewableUtils method called getItemCount ✓ proves we can get from renewableUtils a particular renewable object by index ✓ proves we can transform our json into a new array consisting only of years ✓ proves our array of years contains the expected data